-Ilan Cohen is President of Servotronix Motion Control Ltd, which has bought transducers for CHF 897 thousand in 2018/19 (CHF 1'155 thousand in 2017/18), including purchases done by its subsidiaries and subcontractors, from LEM Group at market price.
+Ilan Cohen was President of Servotronix Motion Control Ltd until end of 2019, which has bought sensors for CHF 968 thousand in 2019/20 (CHF 897 thousand in 2018/19), including purchases done by its subsidiaries and subcontractors, from LEM Group at market price.
 No other member of the Board of Directors has any significant business connection with LEM Group.

-The Board of Directors was comprised of the following members as of 31 March 2019:
+The Board of Directors was comprised of the following members as of 31 March 2020:

-Andreas Hürlimann

-Nationality Swiss

-Born in 1964
+Andreas Hürlimann Nationality Swiss Born in 1964